BIZARRO review the steroid controversy

 “In violation of the rules of most sports organizations, athletes took nandrolone and other anabolic steroids to increase body weight and muscle strength.
 But scientific research shows that weight gain can be caused by water retention; increase in strength is unclear ”

-“Due to the risk of suspension or disqualification from major sports organizations, some athletes have taken oxandrolone or other anabolic steroids to increase body mass and muscle strength.
+“Due to the risk of aqueous suspension of testosterone uk or disqualification from major sports organizations, some athletes have taken oxandrolone or other anabolic steroids to increase body mass and muscle strength.
 However, some medical research has raised doubts about the reliability of these results. ”

 Here are the key points of the AMA’s official position at the April 3, 1989 hearing of the Congress Subcommittee on Anabolic Steroids: